Darkbblue/generic-diffusion-feature/README.md

 Input:
 - `input_dir` should point to the images.
 We support glob style paths, such as `some/path/*.png`, so that jpg files will be ignored.
 - `nested_input_dir` is for an image folder with many levels, such as how CityScapes dataset is organized.
+(Recommended using along with `aggregate_output`.)
 - `prompt_file` points to the file that contains your prompt.

 Output: `output_dir` indicates the output folder. `aggregate_output`, `use_original_filename`, and `sample_name_first` are options to toggle how outputs are organized.
 Their valid combinations are shown below.
 When `use_original_filename` is not set, you can use `split` to indicate how files should be named.